-68 Religion Candidates are examined in four 2-hour papers covering the work of the first three semesters in each of the three strands: biblical studies, theology, religious studies, and a general paper.
-Each paper contains a compulsory general question.
-Papers are weighted equally.
-69 Social studies The examination consists of four 21/4-hour papers as follows: Social work I Social work II Social work III (general paper) Social policy I All papers carry equal marks.
+72 Religion

+Candidates are examined in course content up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required.

+73 Social studies

+The examination consists of four 21/4-hour papers as follows:

+Social work I

+Social work II

+Social work III (general paper)

+Social policy I

+All papers carry equal marks.